MoimHossain/Synapse-workspace-deployment-wif/README.md

 ### Task Details

-See the [HelloWorldTask README](HelloWorldTask/README.md) for specific task documentation.
+See the [synapse-deploy README](synapse-deploy/README.md) for specific task documentation.